Skip to content

 How the Plan operates

 The Company pays contributions to the Plan so that the Plan can pay benefits to Plan members.
 Contributions have also been paid by or on behalf of active members.
+The money to pay for members’ pensions is held in a common fund.
+It is not held in separate funds for each individual.

 The results of the funding assessment as at 31 October 2022